We’ve combined expert reviews from independent sources to come up with our Top Ten Travel Insurance for 2016:

 - Travel insurance for children or while pregnant

-How did you create this top ten travel insurance companies list?
+How did you create this top 10 travel insurance companies list?

 Our research combined the scores from Which?, the consumer magazine, and Fairer Finance, an organisation aiming to inform consumers about the quality of the companies they can buy from, and an independent financial review service.
 Put together, these sources provide a wealth of information on how well the insurers treat their customers.

-We assigned extra points to the two companies awarded "Recommended Provider" status by Which? - Saga and M&S. We also considered customer reviews on sites such as Trustpilot and Reviewcentre, and whether the insurer has won any awards.
+We assigned extra points to the two companies awarded "Recommended Provider" status by Which? - Saga, Post Office and M&S. We also considered customer reviews on sites such as Trustpilot and Reviewcentre, and whether the insurer has won any awards.

 Finally, we excluded travel insurance provided by banks, as these are often only available through a current account package.
 You can read more about travel insurance from banks below.

 There were a few providers that were close to being included in the top 10 or received high scores from some of our sources but had not been featured by others.
-They are Columbus Direct, Boots and 50 Plus, which has a Which?
+They are Age UK, Boots and 50 Plus, which has a Which?
 "Recommended Provider" status.